James L. Kraft: Personal life

 J. L. Kraft and his wife Pauline had one daughter, Edith (c.
 1916–2012).
 The Krafts' home, built in 1930 by architect Abraham Epstein, stands at 17 Canterbury Court in Wilmette, Illinois.
 Kraft has living family members in Illinois and in Fort Erie, Ontario.

-A few of Kraft's brothers including, Charles Herbert, Frederick, Norman and John Henry, were executives in Kraft Foods.
+A few of Kraft's brothers including Charles Herbert, Frederick, Norman and John Henry, were executives in Kraft Foods.

 The Kraft family farm (located at Bowen Road at Winger Road) in Stevensville, Ontario, still exists as the area has remained agricultural.

 Kraft died on February 16, 1953, at the Wesley Memorial Hospital in Chicago.
 He is interred in the Memorial Park Cemetery in Skokie, Illinois.

 Legacy

-Kraft was born at 3347 Bowen Road at Winger Road.
-Known as Kraft House it was built on land farmed by Francis Krafft.
+Kraft was born in the house at 3347 Bowen Road in Fort Erie.
+Known as the Kraft House, it was built on land farmed by Francis Kraft, who sold the land to Kraft's father, George Krafft.

-There are a few places in Fort Erie that bears his or his family name but none are located near Stevensville where he was born and resided:
+There are a few places in Fort Erie that bear the Kraft name, but none are located near Stevensville, where Kraft lived: